How to Make Buttermilk from Regular Milk

 What is Buttermilk?

-Today, most commercial buttermilk is made by adding lactic acid bacteria to low-fat or skim milk, which ferments the milk and gives it a tangy flavor and thicker texture.
-This cultured buttermilk is what you’ll typically find in grocery stores and what most recipes call for.
+• Cultured buttermilk: This is the more common type found in stores today.
+It is made by adding lactic acid bacteria to low-fat or skim milk, which ferments the milk and gives it a tangy flavor and thicker texture.

 Ingredients Needed